DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

    * The experimental displacement recording of the wall is defined in the database and the peak displacement of each cycle is extracted.
    * If the effective height of the wall is larger than the measured height, a moment is calculated from that difference and uniformly applied in the direction of the analysis to each of the top nodes.
    * The displacement peaks are then defined in a list and ran through an opensees algorithm.
       * This algorithm takes each peak and displaces the top nodes of the wall by 0.01 inches until that peak is reached, it then displaces by 0.01 inches back to zero where it then takes on the next peak.
 This process continues until failure of the wall or until the last peak is reached.

-The last function of the script is to then run the wall through opensees (This feature can be disabled if the user would like to look at the script before running OpenSees)
+The last section of this notebook creates a reference file that holds variables needed for postprocessing.
+In order, those variables are:
+  * Total nodes along the width of the wall
+  * Total nodes along the width of the wall that are connected to a truss element
+  * Total nodes in the file
+  * Total elements in the file
+  * Displacement peaks in the positive direction
+  * Fracture strength of the concrete
+  * total layers of elements in the file
+  * Unique ID of the wall
+  * filepath to the folder of the wall
+  * filepath to the tcl file

 ## Running Opensees through HPC